 You are ready to give birth when the neck of your womb (the cervix) is fully open (dilated) to 10cm.
 Your midwife or obstetrician will guide you through this part of labour.

-During your pregnancy practice different positions and see what feels comfortable.
+Practice different positions during your pregnancy and see what feels comfortable.

 Being active during pregnancy, labour and birth is important.
-This is because it helps you to cope better during labour and helps to progress your labour.
+It helps you to cope better during labour and helps to progress your labour.

 Different positions include:

-- standing - moving hips from side to side or in a circular motion
+- standing - moving your hips from side to side or in a circular motion

 - lying on your side - with a pillow between your knees